Herbal & Flower Teas

 In Cantonese food therapy tradition, the postpartum period is when families pour enormous care into feeding the new mother — and sometimes that care tips into excess.
 Rich, warming tonics taken too liberally can leave a woman feeling restless, overheated, bloated, headachy, and unable to sleep.
 This gentle two-ingredient tea is the traditional corrective: bamboo shavings and dried tangerine peel work together to cool the stomach, ease nausea, and move stagnant qi in the digestive tract.

-Beyond postnatal recovery, Bro Niu recommends this tea for anyone with regular stomach discomfort — the kind marked by bloating, belching, nausea, or a feeling of heat rising upward.
+Beyond postnatal recovery, Nourilo recommends this tea for anyone with regular stomach discomfort — the kind marked by bloating, belching, nausea, or a feeling of heat rising upward.
 And for people who have experienced a stroke, traditional food therapy suggests that phlegm obstruction often plays a role in blocking the channels; this tea is traditionally valued for supporting smooth flow of phlegm and qi, and can be incorporated as a regular preventive beverage.

 Method